 4. When winter-grade diesel fuel is not adequate, it is possible to mix kerosene with the diesel fuel.
+If it is an EPA07 engine, ultralow-sulphur kerosene must be used.
 Add the kerosene only when refilling the tank, and before adding the diesel fuel.